 1964 - The stage-debut of the first school-grown pop group, ‘The Triffids’ (Mike Smith - vocals, Bob Powell - drums; Bill Nial, Lee Mordecai, Paul Sorkin and Greg Heath - all guitar).
 They played in assembly, the school dance and the "Open Afternoon" in 1965 - according to Marion Clancey.

 1967 - 6 November - a black day for both Downer and Chandos.
-Two young, teenage girls, one of them Downer's Sue Greene, are killed when the car, in which they were passengers, was involved in a head-on collision and overturned.
+Two young, teenage girls, one of them Downer’s Sue Greene, are killed when the car, in which they were passengers, driven by a Downer pupil, was involved in a head-on collision and overturned.
 Harrow Observer report from Lennie Bradshaw.
-Legislation making seat-belt wearing compulsory was introduced in January 1983.
+Legislation making seat-belt wearing compulsory was not introduced until January 1983.

 1969 - 660 pupils attended the school - The Education Authorities Directory and Annual for 1969.

 1970 - Mr Woosley retires - replaced by John Becker.

 There were a total of 643 pupils at the school - A History of the County of Middlesex, Volume 5 (1976).

 1974 - Comprehensive Education was introduced across the whole of Harrow in September 1974.

 "I was elected to the Council in 1971 as part of a parental backlash against the old grammar school and secondary modern system which was forcing quite a lot of children with reasonable abilities to go to the latter because there were inadequate spaces in the former.
 I was Chair of the Governors of Downer, Camrose and Chandos at the ripe old age of 23 and it took three years to get the necessary Government permissions and funding to provide the accommodation we needed.
 Memories, memories… " - David Brough, Head Boy 1965/66.